 Interestingly, Pope Gregory XIII had these designed so that he could explore his peninsula without having to leave his home.
 Clearly, it’s tough to say that the maps are completely accurate.

-One of the heads of restoration of the Gallery of Maps, however, has said that the present contents of the maps are accurate for the most part, but what the artists didn’t know, they chose to omit.
+One of the heads of restoration of the Gallery of Maps, however, has said that the contents of the maps at present are accurate for the most part.
+What the artists didn’t know, though, they chose to omit.

 Restoration of the Gallery of Maps

 These enormous yet delicate frescoes have been on display for nearly 500 years.
-Over the centuries, the maps have deteriorated due to water, dust and overall poor maintenance.
+Over the centuries, the maps have deteriorated due to moisture, dust, and overall poor maintenance.

-The damage became so significant that at some points, visitors believed that the maps presented geographic inaccuracies because of stains and even material erosion.
-Because of such damage, many visitors to the Vatican Museums would even ignore Danti’s topographical works and rush to the Sistine Chapel, having no concern for the Gallery of Maps.
+The damage became so significant at some points, with stains and even material erosion, that visitors believed the maps presented geographic inaccuracies.
+Many Vatican Museums visitors would even ignore Danti’s topographical works and rush to the Sistine Chapel, with no concern for the Gallery of Maps because of the damage.